Josh Larsen (rugby union): International career

+Coaching career

-On November 12, 2025 it was announced Larsen would remain with the New England Free Jacks however he would transition from a player role to an assistant coach.
+On November 12, 2025, it was announced Larsen would remain with the New England Free Jacks however he would transition from a player role to an assistant coach.

+In August 2026, it was announced Larsen was the new forwards coach for UCLA rugby.

 Personal life

 Larsen was born in Nanaimo to a New Zealand-born father and Canadian mother.
 He is the brother of Travis Larsen who also plays rugby.

 Since moving to the United States Larsen has become a fan of American sports such as football.
 He has also described himself as a coffee connoisseur.

 Larsen threw out the ceremonial first pitch at a Boston Red Sox game on August 31, 2025.